Fruits and Farinacea: Summary

-Smith cited research from anatomy, chemistry, history, and physiology to argue that the natural food of humans is a vegetarian diet.
-He cited the Bible as evidence that fruits and farinacea—starchy plant foods, such as grains, pulses, and root vegetables—are the original food in the Garden of Eden before the fall of man.
-Smith also documented how ancient peoples mentioned in the Bible and early nations lived on a vegetarian diet.
+Smith cited anatomy, chemistry, history, and physiology to argue that the natural human diet was vegetarian.
+He cited the Bible as evidence that fruits and starchy plant foods such as grains, pulses, and root vegetables, were the original foods of the Garden of Eden before the fall of man.
+Smith also discussed ancient peoples mentioned in the Bible and early nations that he described as living on vegetarian diets.

-Smith argued from the shape and size of human teeth, conformation of the jaw, length of the alimentary canal and other anatomical evidence that man was not intended to be either carnivorous or omnivorous.
-He stated that a vegetarian diet is sufficient to maintain physical activity and strength, and that extremes of temperature and warm climates are best endured on a vegetarian rather than a meat-based diet.
-He argued that food derived from animals is the main cause of severe diseases and that the constant use of animal food causes gout, rheumatism and many other disorders.
-Smith believed that a vegetarian diet is more pleasurable, favourable to mental vigour and the development of moral faculties, and best for promoting health and longevity.
+Smith argued from the shape and size of human teeth, the structure of the jaw, the length of the alimentary canal, and other anatomical evidence that humans were not naturally carnivorous or omnivorous.
+He stated that a vegetarian diet was sufficient to maintain physical activity and strength, and that extremes of temperature and warm climates were better endured on a vegetarian diet than on a meat-based diet.
+He argued that animal-derived food was the main cause of severe disease and that regular use of animal food caused gout, rheumatism, and other disorders.
+Smith maintained that a vegetarian diet was more pleasurable, favourable to mental vigour and moral faculties, and best suited to health and longevity.